 |Copyright © Nucleus Medical Media, Inc.|

 In many cases, there are no symptoms.
-When symptoms do occur they can include:
+When symptoms happen, they may be:

 - Feeling the heart beating (palpitations)

-- Feeling of a skipped or missed heartbeat
+- Feeling a skipped or missed heartbeat

-In people with heart disease, PVBs can cause decreased blood flow from the heart to other parts of the body.
-This can produce lightheadedness and fainting.
+In people with heart disease, PVBs can cause lightheadedness and fainting.

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-You may be referred to a cardiologist.
+Diagnosis may be based on symptoms and tests.

 Tests may include:

-- ECG tests the electrical activity of the heart.
+- ECG—tests the electrical activity of the heart

 American Heart Association http://www.heart.org